How to Use Google Trends for SEO: Google Trends 101

 Google Trends data is very accurate and up-to-date, but as mentioned before, there is always the risk of it being misinterpreted.
 So in cases where you find that you’ve been let down by data collected from Trends, it’s best to always revisit your understanding of the tool and your approach.
 Our Google Trends guide can certainly help in that regard.

 How Do I Embed Google Trends on My Website?

-Each trend graph can be easily embedded on your site using the embed button on Google Trends.
+You can also embed Google Trends on your website using the embed button.
 You’ll be given an HTML code snippet that can be copied on to your site.

 Google Trends is certainly not the easiest tool to use, but the gains of going through the steps I’ve mentioned above are worth the effort.

 This is especially true if your business niche is subject to changing trends.
 Even if not, with some practice, you can really make Google Trends work in your favor.

 Let me end with this.